Westcott Rule Company: 1969–Present

 Acme Shear changed its name to Acme United Corporation in 1971 to better reflect its diversified product mix.
 When hard times befell Acme United in the mid-1990s, the company decided to sell the old Westcott factory and move its production to the lower cost and more efficient facility in North Carolina.

-But that wasn't the end for Westcott.
-It had become such a well-known brand that Acme United started using the name on a wide variety of such school and office products as trimmers, pencil sharpeners, erasers, and mathematical and craft tools.
+Westcott had become a well-known brand and so Acme United started using the name on a wide variety of such school and office products as trimmers, pencil sharpeners, erasers, and mathematical and craft tools.

-Thanks to constant innovation, Westcott continues to bring new products to the market.
+Westcott continues to bring new products to the market.
 In 2016, for example, new scissors for children, named Ergo Jr, were launched.
 These are the first and only scissors developed in co-operation with the United States Ergonomics organization.

 More recently, it launched a set of glue guns for the craft and DIY markets.
 These guns have non-stick internal mechanisms so that the glue does not clog the machines.
 Also, the tips of the guns have non-stick color-changing coatings.
 That way, when the tip of the gun is hot, it turns red and users know not to touch it.
 When it is red, it is also ready to dispense the glue.
 And when the tip is cool, it is blue.